gatsbyjs/gatsby/docs/blog/2018-06-18-why-narative-loves-gatsby/index.md

 To understand why we love Gatsby you have to understand what we do at Narative.
 Narative is a digital studio that focuses on creating the best brands and products in the world.
 Our team works on everything from page based websites to complex web apps.
 The core of our engineering team works in the React ecosystem and has experience from some of the best startups in Canada.

-Traditionally, building page based websites, such as marketing websites, landing pages, or blogs would require a vastly different skillset from building interactive web apps.
-There are popular tools such as WordPress or Drupal that are written in their own flavour of PHP or static site generators such as Jekyll, Hugo, and Middleman that leverage templating to build static websites.
-The problem we've found with these tools is that there is very little overlap between web app development and page based development.
+Traditionally, building page based websites, such as marketing websites, landing pages, or blogs, would require a vastly different skillset from building interactive web apps.
+There are popular tools such as WordPress or Drupal that are written in their own flavour of PHP or static site generators such as Jekyll, Hugo, and Middleman that leverage templating to build static websites. _The problem we've found with these tools is that there is very little overlap between web app development and page based development_.
 Within the last couple years, React has taken over web app development and popularized an intuitive API for building user interfaces.
 React has also created an astonishing community of developers that are focused on creating amazing tools to accelerate and improve UI development.

 Part of our mission at Narative is to provide technical excellence through an engineering team that is proud and cohesive.
 To help accomplish this, we need a team that can share its knowledge, tools, and skills amongst itself and with the community around it.

 # The beauty of Gatsby

-Gatsby allows our team to use the powerful React API when creating page based websites with almost no drawbacks.
-All the principles and techniques we've learned from using React for the last few years can be leveraged with Gatsby.
-This has enabled us to create a team that is extremely dynamic and cohesive without the worry of creating silos or losing knowledge across teams.
-Our team is able to learn once, write everywhere.
+Gatsby allows our team to use the powerful React API when creating page based websites with almost no drawbacks. _All the principles and techniques we've learned from using React for the last few years can be leveraged with Gatsby_.
+This has enabled us to create a team that is extremely dynamic and cohesive without the worry of creating silos or losing knowledge across teams. _Our team is able to learn once, write everywhere_.
 With an engineering team that's familiar with React and Gatsby we're able to tackle more problems faster, which is highly beneficial to our partners and the services we offer.

 One concern we had when adopting Gatsby is that page based websites are not the same as web apps.
 Even though we're using similar tools to build them there are different principles that drive each type of development.
 Luckily, our team doesn't have to worry about that problem, because the team behind Gatsby is focused on delivering the perfect experience to end users for us.
 The Gatsby team has baked in all the necessary features to make our websites fast and up to standard.